2026 NBA Draft: Richie Saunders Scouting Report

 Player Overview

-Richie Saunders is one of the most efficient scorers in the Big 12.
-He is an elite shooter from deep and a capable off-the-dribble scorer, but his greatest strength is his movement without the ball.
+Richie Saunders was one of the most efficient scorers in the Big 12 last season.
+He is a high-level shooter from deep and a capable off-the-dribble scorer, but his greatest strength is his ability to move without the ball.
 His ability to relocate, use various pickup points, and score in motion makes him a valuable offensive weapon.
-This season, he has also improved as a playmaker and rebounder, adding more versatility to his game.
+Last season, he showed improvement as a playmaker and rebounder, adding more versatility to his game.

 However, Saunders faces concerns regarding his athleticism and defensive upside.
 His limited lateral quickness makes it difficult for him to contain quicker players, and he lacks the defensive versatility to guard bigger wings.
 Offensively, he struggles to create separation against high-level defenders, making his NBA role somewhat unclear.
 While he has the size of an NBA shooting guard, his defensive limitations could present challenges at the next level.